Chung-Ang University: Anseong campus

-Korean Traditional Music Building is a stroll down the path lying between the Music Buildings and the Young-Shin Music Hall, towards the Water Surface Stage.
-All areas of the Korean Music Building are open to the public.
-The theatre and lobby are on the second floor in a gallery formation, whilst private practice rooms are available to students on the third floor.
+The Korean Traditional Music Building is down the path between the Music Buildings and the Young-Shin Music Hall, and all of its areas are open to the public.
+The theatre and lobby are on the second floor in a gallery formation, and on the third floor private practice rooms are available to students.

-Lakeside Theatre is a stage erected at the side of a lake, serving as an open-air arena for summer performances.
-The surrounding garden is equipped with trees and benches.
+The Lakeside Theatre is a stage erected at the side of a lake and serves as an open-air arena for summer performances.
+The surrounding garden contains trees and benches.

-College of Biotechnology & Natural Resources Precinct has five buildings in the Biotechnology & Natural Resources Precinct: Circular building (Won hyung gwan), Biotechnology building 1, Biotechnology building 2, Biotechnology building 3 and a Living Modified Organisms Laboratory.
-The College of Biotechnology & Natural Resources is an important institution that leads biotechnology and research to Chung-ang University.
+The College of Biotechnology & Natural Resources Precinct is made up of the Circular building (Won hyung gwan), Biotechnology building 1, Biotechnology building 2, Biotechnology building 3, and a Living Modified Organisms Laboratory.